Pulling together a powerful group of executives who are keen to learn

 - Cultural sensitivity

-- Time spent living outside own country
+- Time spent living or working outside own country

 - International scope of career